Clarity logoClarity logoClarity

 How AI Cash Flow Forecasting Works in Clarity

-Clarity uses Google's TimesFM foundation model to predict your daily spending with confidence intervals — replacing flat-rate projections with ML that captures weekly patterns and seasonal trends.
+Clarity uses a time-series foundation model to predict your daily spending with confidence intervals — replacing flat-rate projections with ML that captures weekly patterns and seasonal trends.

 Most finance apps estimate your future cash flow by dividing what you've spent so far by the number of days elapsed.
 That gives you a flat line that ignores everything about how you actually spend money.
-Clarity replaces that with a machine learning model that understands your weekly rhythms, seasonal patterns, and pay-cycle effects — powered by Google's TimesFM 2.5 foundation model.
+Clarity replaces that with a machine learning model that understands your weekly rhythms, seasonal patterns, and pay-cycle effects — powered by a pre-trained time-series foundation model.

 The Problem with Linear Cash Flow Projections